Answers to frequently asked questions for prospective and newly admitted families.

 Most meetings for incoming, newly deposited students, occur over the summer.
-Once we have your Academic Accommodation Request and documentation we will reach out to schedule an appointment.
-Typically, these meetings begin in June and can be scheduled up through the first few weeks of fall semester.
+Once we have your Academic Accommodation Request and documentation, we will reach out to schedule an appointment.
+Typically, these meetings begin in June and can be scheduled through the first few weeks of fall semester.

 Orientation is not an ideal time to meet, unless you plan to be in town a day before or after the event.
 It’s best to meet during the summer months or by phone or Skype if you are not local.